Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 The secret garden of concentric circles.
 Source: Tudor to Tartaria (Video no longer available)

-Understanding shell keeps as reputationally managed dakhmas enables hunters of extraordinary evidence to decrypt some of England's strange mythology.
+Understanding shell keeps as reputationally managed dakhmas also enables hunters of extraordinary evidence to decrypt some of England's strange mythology.

 From Crowland - and it was probably called Crowland for a reason - comes the strange story of St Guthlac.
 One variant of his legend claims he became a recluse who took up residence in a small hole in a fenland mound.
 There to be taunted by 'goblins'.